 This program is designed for lower division students and will cover all topics at the introductory level, but we will provide additional structure and challenge for students who have some prior experience with this material.

 To successfully participate in this program, students will need access to a computer and internet.
 It's best not to use a cell phone, if possible, as activities, readings, and assignments are more difficult to navigate on a phone.
 Students can expect our remote teaching to be around 12 hours of synchronous (scheduled) coursework per week, using Zoom and Canvas.

 Our approach will emphasize participation in synchronous (live) sessions; however, if students find themselves unable to participate due to technology, caregiving obligations, economic disruption, health risk, or illness, they can work with faculty to pursue alternate options to earn related credit.

 Greener Foundations: This program will incorporate Greener Foundations in fall quarter, a holistic course designed for first-time, first-year students.
 Faculty and staff collaborate to bring study skills, academic planning, health and wellness education, advising, and more into the classroom.
 More information can be found on the college website at Greener Foundations .

 health professions; social work; activism; graduate school in the humanities, sociology, gender studies, and political change

-$35 fee in fall quarter for a required course reader and course materials (will be mailed to students)
+$35 fee in fall quarter and $48 in winter for a required course reader and course materials (will be mailed to students)